Scotts Valley High School

 Scotts Valley High School (SVHS) is a public high school located in Scotts Valley, California.
 It was founded in 1999 and is a part of the Scotts Valley Unified School District, which is in Santa Cruz County.

 Athletics

-Scotts Valley sports include wrestling, swimming, cross country, baseball, football, basketball, lacrosse, tennis, soccer, volleyball, track and field, cheerleading, and softball.
+Scotts Valley High School sports include wrestling, swimming, cross country, baseball, football, basketball, lacrosse, tennis, soccer, volleyball, track and field, cheerleading, and softball.
+Scotts Valleys most recent National Championship came in 2013/14, when wrestler Dominique Parrish won the 116 lb. wrestling category.
+Their last State Championship came in 2014/15 when Parrish won the 116 lb.
+CIF State Championship in wrestling for the second year in a row, but came third in the Nationals for that year.